 - Poor ventilation

 This is common in older houses.
 Make sure you’re airing the house out regularly, ensure that you have an efficient fan in the bathroom and open a few windows (yes, even in winter – if only for a few minutes) to allow air to circulate.

 Be aware of anything that can add to the issue, such as drying clothes in the house.
 Don’t dry clothes on radiators.

-By the way, if you suffer with dry air, drying clothes on the radiator is a great way to increase humidity.
-I’ve started doing this again after years of fearing mould, and my plants love it.
+By the way, if you suffer from dry air, drying clothes on the radiator is a great way to increase humidity.
+I’ve started doing this again after years of fearing mold, and my plants love it.
 No mould.
 I swear the plants have got rid of it.